fortyninemaps/karta/README.md

 ## INSTALLATION

 The easiest way to install in production is to use `pip`.
-Installation requires a version of `setuptools>=17.0`.
+Installation requires a version of `setuptools>=17.0`:

     pip install -U setuptools

-To install the latest release from PyPI, run
+Then, to install the latest release from PyPI:

     pip install karta

 ### Building from source

-Building from source requires Cython to be available.
+Building from source requires Cython:

     pip install Cython

-Then, clone the repository and install,
+Then, clone the repository and install:

     git clone https://github.com/fortyninemaps/karta.git karta
     pip install -r karta/requirements.txt